Samuel Jenness, PhD

 - Survey research design and analysis

-First NIH funding as a PI was awarded for a new R21 study to collect a national sample of network-based data on MSM for local modeling of HIV/STI transmission dynamics and opportunities for prevention.
+Received my first NIH funding as a PI (R21 MH112449) for a new study to collect a national sample of network-based data on MSM for local modeling of HIV/STI transmission dynamics and opportunities for prevention.

-Journal of Infectious Disease issue with HIV PrEP model was published in the December 15 issue, and featured artwork from our study on the cover of the issue!
+Journal of Infectious Disease issue with our HIV PrEP model was published in the December 15 issue, and featured artwork from our study on the cover of the issue.

 New paper published in the journal Sexually Transmitted Infections: Effectiveness of combination packages for HIV-1 prevention in sub-Saharan Africa depends on partnership network structure: a mathematical modelling study